Serving the Region since 1975

 Land Acquisition & Dedication of the Chapel (1976-1978)

-Additional approval and funding was received from the District Mission Board for the construction of a new parsonage and relocatable chapel.
-The Building Committee for both the parsonage and the chapel were the following members: Ronald Klug, Chairman; Donald Naujock; Lawrence Orth; Monty Kuxhaus; Ben Smith; Pastor R. Schleicher.
+Additional approval and funding was received by Our Shepherd from the WELS District Mission Board for the construction of a new parsonage and relocatable chapel.
+The Building Committee for both the parsonage and the chapel were the following members: Ronald Klug, Chairman; Donald Naujock; Lawrence Orth; Monty Kuxhaus; Ben Smith; Pastor Schleicher.
 On October 16, 1977, the church broke ground for both the parsonage and the chapel.
-By July of 1978, Richard Schleicher and his wife Dorothy moved into the new parsonage.
+By July of 1978, Richard Schleicher and his wife Dorothy had moved into the parsonage.

 The portable chapel, built in Wisconsin, was subsequently delivered.
 On October 22, 1978, work was completed to the point that the congregation was able to worship in the portable chapel; on the morning of that same day, the congregation held a private dedication of both the parsonage and the modular chapel.
 A formal dedication was held on November 5, 1978 - which was Our Shepherd’s first public worship service.
-There were 23 in attendance.
-Regular worship services were held in both the chapel and the parsonage.
+There were 62 worshippers in attendance.
+Regular worship services were held in the chapel.
+The altar furniture was donated by the church of Sandy Runholt’s brother.
+Our Shepherd’s organ was also donated as well.
+Joanne Brownlee regularly played the organ for services.
+Joanne’s husband, Dave Brownlee, served as a Sunday school teacher for the older children.
+Joanne and her husband, Dave, were also some of the initial members of Our Shepherd’s choir; the other members included: Coleen Brownlee, Chris Brownlee, Kathy Smith, Lee Ann Naujock, Dot Schleicher, Pastor Schleicher, Jack Feare, and Dave Runholt.
+“When you’re a small church,” Joanne recalls, “everyone has to wear many hats!”

 Building & Dedication of the Sanctuary (1978-1982)

 On September 22, 1981, the Board for Home Missions approved a $201,497 funding for the building project, and Our Shepherd’s Building Committee began working on drawings.
 By 1982, the church was ready for bids.
 Of the four general contractors who bid on the new church building, it was the Hamstra Builders of Wheatfield, IN who were awarded the contract to build Our Shepherd’s sanctuary.
-On May 23, 1982, the ground breaking for worship facility took place.
+They broke ground on May 23, 1982.

-On November 21, 1982, Our Shepherd’s 3,700-square-foot worship and education facility was dedicated with two services, one at 9:00am and the second at 3:00pm.
-Pastor Thomas Liesner and Pastor Richard Schleicher returned as guest speakers for the services - Pastor Liesner guest preaching for the morning celebration, and Pastor Schleicher preaching at the afternoon celebration.
+On November 21, 1982, Our Shepherd’s 3,700-square-foot worship and education facility was dedicated with two services: a celebration service at 9:00am (116 were in attendance) and the dedication service at 3:00pm (254 were in attendance).
+Pastor Thomas Liesner and Pastor Richard Schleicher returned as guest speakers for the services - Pastor Liesner guest preaching for the morning celebration, and Pastor Schleicher preaching at the afternoon dedication.
 The Post-Tribune covered the dedication in their December 4th edition, with the headline “New Hub Church Dedicated”.

 Pastors of Our Shepherd